juliogomez/docker_cheatsheet/README.md

     docker rmi <your_docker_id>/myapp
     docker run --rm <your_docker_id>/myapp

-You can rename an image by changing its tag:
+You can rename an image by changing its _tag_:

     docker tag <your_docker_id>/myapp <your_docker_id>/cowapp:ver2

-In order to upload your container to a different registry you need to build the image with the full registry name:
+In order to upload your container to a different registry you would need to build the image with the full registry name:

     docker build -t <full_domain_name>/<your_id>/myapp .
     docker push <full_domain_name>/<your_id>/myapp

 ## 4. Basic Networking

-There is an `eth0` for the container and a peer `veth` in the host, with a virtual bridge from host to container. iptables make sure that traffic only flows between containers in the same bridge (default `docker0`).
+There is an `eth0` for the container and a peer `veth` in the host, with a virtual bridge from host to container. `iptables` make sure that traffic only flows between containers in the same bridge (default is `docker0`).

-Check existing local container networks and their associated driver:
+Check existing local container networks and their associated drivers:

     docker network ls

-`bridge` is the default one where all new containers will be connected to, if not specified otherwise, and maps to docker0
+`bridge` is the default one where all new containers will be connected to, if not specified otherwise, and maps to `docker0`

 `host` maps container to host (not recommended)

 `none` provides no connectivity

-Initially there are no interfaces connected to `docker0`, but let's run the following container and check how it is automatically connected by default:
+Initially there are no interfaces connected to `docker0`, but let's run the following container and check how it is automatically connected to `bridge` by default:

     docker run -dt --name test alpine sleep infinity docker network inspect bridge